Child Custody & Parenting Plans in Nashville, Tennessee

 We're Here To Help

-If you’ve made the difficult decision to separate from your partner, and the care of your children hangs in the balance, the Burdine Law Firm is here to help.
-Ms. Burdine brings more than a decade of experience to the table to help your divorce process go as smoothly as possible.
+If you've made the difficult decision to separate from your partner, and the care of your children hangs in the balance, the Burdine Law Firm is here to help.
+Ms. Burdine brings her decades of experience to the table to help your divorce process go as smoothly as possible.
 Contact our team today to get started on your child custody and divorce proceedings.